-Volunteers have been busy this year, with official bridge opening, restoring Pipps Ford Lock, clearing fallen trees laying across the river and helping to maintain the footpath alongside the river.
+Volunteers have been busy over the last 12 months, with official bridge opening, restoring Pipps Ford Lock, clearing fallen trees laying across the river and helping to maintain the footpath alongside the river.

 The Trust’s Restoration Work of the Ipswich to Stowmarket Navigation.

 The river is rich in History.
 Romans, Vikings, John Rennie, Gun Cotton, Fertiliser, Lawnmowers & more.
 Restoration will help tell the story of the rivers historical past

 Restoration will return the river to public view.
 Grater access and use will greatly enhance appreciation of this waterway as part of our local heritage.
 The opportunity to make improvements along the course of the River Gipping will enhance biodiversity and provide a beautiful and natural place to take exercise and enjoy leisure pursuits.
 At present the river in parts is sadly neglected, structures, some listed, are becoming derelict.
 However in other parts of the country, waterway restoration is cherished and valued as environmental amenity which provide positive leisure experiences.